 6A2B2AC4AB3C4A = 14 characters.
 Instead of writing out 6 A’s, we simply indicate by 6A that uncompressed data contains AAAAAA.

 When we compare the compressed and the uncompressed data we see uncompressed data is less random and less predictable.
 Compressed data appears more random.
 Cutting corners here, but you could call that higher entropy.
 And this is sort of what we see in JPEG files as well.

 We can use this to our advantage.
 As a rule of thumb: If we see low entropy in a JPEG file then it is unlikely it can be repaired.
 If entropy is too high we’re probably looking at encrypted data.
 The latter I often see in JPEGs shot with Android phones.

 Furthermore, if we look at JPEG data, we see a more or less uniform distribution of bytes.
 A byte is a 8 bit value.
 With 8 bits we can define numbers in the range of 0 – 255 (in hex, 00h – FFh).

 Using a histogram we can for example easily spot if the full spectrum of bytes is used.
-I explained before that I often see corrupt JPEG files that consists of nothing but zeros.
+I explained before that I often see corrupt JPEG files that consists of nothing but zeros or a 55h or FFh byte pattern.
 This will give ultra low entropy and can be easily spotted in the histogram.